 PERFORMED BY: DATE: SITE: OCS poles in rail yard OPERATION: Maintaining Overhead Contact System that provides electrical power for light rail, heavy rail, and streetcar systems.
-JOB/TASK ASSESSED: Climbing steel utility poles (OCS) that provides traction that support the on power.
-Overhead Contact System JOB/TASK DESCRIPTION: (include basis for severity, occurrence, exposure and existing controls) Power line crews are req Overhead Contact System the wires, adjust the tensis wire) wires, and guy wi damaged electrical wires. to the pantograph on the The track serves as the substation.
+JOB/TASK ASSESSED: Climbing steel utility poles (OCS) that provides traction Overhead Contact System JOB/TASK DESCRIPTION: (include basis for severity, occurrence, exposure and existing controls) Overhead Contact System the wires, adjust the tensis wire) wires, and guy wi damaged electrical wires. to the pantograph on the The track serves as the substation.
 The OCS rem work activities.
-The heig performed year-round, so excessively hot temperatu to climb poles in high wind of work on the mainline re- impact to rail service. uired to climb sin (OCS) that pro on in the electrica ires, replace ins The OCS provide top of the rail vere e return for the nains energized (ht of the poles there is exposu- res (90° F.+).
-In et al, rain, sleet, ice ail system is per positioning system ng. teel utility poles that support the vides traction power, to maintain al wires, suspension (messenger sulators, and repair or replace es 750 volts of direct current (DC) whicles that operate on the track. a current to the traction power in most cases during employee is 35-40 feet.
-Maintenance is ure to freezing temperatures and emergencies, linemen might have e, and snow.
+The heig performed year-round, so excessively hot temperatu to climb poles in high wind of work on the mainline re- impact to rail service. n (OCS) that pro- on in the electrica ires, replace ins The OCS provide top of the rail ve e return for the nains energized that of the poles there is exposu- res (90° F.+).
+In e all system is per- positioning system teel utility poles that support the vides traction power, to maintain al wires, suspension (messenger sulators, and repair or replace es 750 volts of direct current (DC) shicles that operate on the track. current to the traction power in most cases during employee is 35-40 feet.
+Maintenance is ire to freezing temperatures and emergencies, linemen might have a, and snow.
 A significant amount formed at night, so there is less